UPPMAX/UPPMAX-documentation/docs/getting_started/login_bianca.md

 - A remote desktop environment, also called 'graphical environment', 'GUI environment', '[ThinLinc](../software/thinlinc.md) environment'

-???- question "How does the Bianca console environment look like?"
+???- question "What does the Bianca console environment look like?"

     ![The Bianca console environment](./img/login_bianca_via_terminal_terminal.png)